tadkollar/ovis/README.md

 available, this server downloads it from GitHub.
 OVis pings this python server on startup to determine if a new version is available and, if it is, downloads the update in the background and installs it when the application is closed.
-We use the HTTP server as a middle-man because OVis is a private repository and cannot be accessed from OVis unless it is shipped with a GitHub token (an obvious security concern).